NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 Currently, this solution works for the Windows .NET Framework.
 However, the goal is to extend this support cross-platform for all supported .NET runtimes.

-The reasons why `.NET tools` were chosen as the deployment mechanism are mentioned below:
+The reasons why `.NET tools` were chosen as the recommended deployment mechanism are mentioned below:

 - NuGet plugins are console applications.
 A `.NET tool` is a special NuGet package that contains a console application, which presents a natural fit.